kLotZ1/forex/README.md

    docker run -d -p 6379:6379 --name redis-container -v redis-data:/data redis redis-server --requirepass "forex_redis_pass"
    ```

    The password is hardcoded, which I will mention later.
 Ensure all ports are available.
+Port in proxy config was moved from 8080 to 8081

 ## Assumptions, Simplifications, and Choices